Ale1/Splashdown/README.md

 + I want to use the generated logo for something else, how can I extract the texture/sprite from the splashdown file?
 (WIP)
 + I want to use 2 splashdown files: one for the app icon and a separate one for splash logo.
 How do I do that?
 (WIP)
 + Can I use a transparent color background ?
++ Can I use asian alphabets (e.g kanji) ?
+   Yes!  but you will likely need to provide your own font as the built-in fonts are very limited in the amount of characters available.
+See instructions for switching fonts.